 - Promoting Appreciation and Respect for the Amazing Changes Experienced by Self and Others

 - Equipping Young People to Postpone Sexual Intercourse

 Puberty: The Wonder Years Awareness Presentation and Videos

 If you are considering adopting the Puberty: The Wonder Years curriculum, please feel free to use these resources to inform other decision-makers:

-- Puberty: The Wonder Years Awareness Presentation (coming soon)
+- Puberty: The Wonder Years 2021 Awareness Presentation slides and handout

 - Puberty: The Wonder Years Brochure 2021